 The success of our business depends upon the quality of associates throughout our organization and our ability to attract and retain qualified key employees.
-The loss of certain key employees, our inability to attract and retain other qualified key employees or a labor shortage that reduces the pool of qualified candidates could have a material adverse effect on our business, financial condition and results of operations.
+The loss of certain key employees, change in management for strategic purposes, our inability to attract and retain other qualified key employees or a labor shortage that reduces the pool of qualified candidates could have a material adverse effect on our business, financial condition and results of operations.
+Impacts resulting from turnover of key management personal or a named executive officer, such as the termination of our Chief Digital and Merchandising Officer as of February 3, 2024, could materially harm our business or operating strategies.